 In the world of hair restoration, there’s really no one-size-fits-all option.
 Devices such as Neograft and ARTAS have their benefits and deserve a spot in the operating room in some cases.
 But, those devices will never fully replace the surgeon’s touch or eliminate the need for multiple techniques.

 Dr. Jeffrey Epstein has been performing hair restoration surgery, including both FUG and FUE techniques, for over two decades.
-With practices in both Miami and New York City, he is available to answer questions about the differences between FUG and FUE, and to help patients determine which solution is best for them.
-To schedule an appointment with Dr. Epstein, call (305) 666-1774 in Miami or (212) 759-3484 to schedule an appointment at the New York office.
+With practices in Miami, he is available to answer questions about the differences between FUG and FUE, and to help patients determine which solution is best for them.
+To schedule an appointment with Dr. Epstein, call (305) 666-1774 in Miami.